BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_outline.rst

 * `Reorganize the Course Outline`_
 * `Delete Content in the Course Outline`_

-See the following chapters for information on working with different content levels in the outline:
+See the following chapters for information about working with the course building blocks in the course outline:

 * :ref:`Developing Course Sections`
 * :ref:`Developing Course Subsections`